dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 For Skylake-X, many firmwares including Asus and EVGA won't write to all cores.
 So we'll need to reset the TSC on cold boot and wake with [TSCAdjustReset](https://github.com/interferenc/TSCAdjustReset).
 Compiled version can be found here: [TSCAdjustReset.kext](https://github.com/dortania/Opencore-Desktop-Guide/blob/master/extra-files/TSCAdjustReset.kext.zip).
 Note that you **must** open up the kext(ShowPackageContents in finder, `Contents -> Info.plist`) and change the Info.plist -> `IOKitPersonalities -> IOPropertyMatch -> IOCPUNumber` to the number of CPU threads you have starting from `0`(i9 7980xe 18 core would be `35` as it has 36 threads total)

 ![](/images/troubleshooting/troubleshooting-md/asus-tsc.jpg)

+## Kernel Panic on `Invalid frame pointer`

+So this is due to some issue around the `Booter -> Quirks` you set, main things to check for:

+* `SetupVirtualMap`
+   * required for firmwares that need virtual memory address to be corrected, this is commonly found on laptops and Gigabyte systems
+   * Note that Icelake's memory protections break this quirks so avoid it
+* `RebuildAppleMemoryMap`
+   * Makes sure the memory map is compatible with macOS, some OEMs like Lenovo do not like this quirk so disable it

 # macOS post-install